Graduate Student and Alumni Profiles

 Supervisors: Dr. Elizabeth Vlossak

-Owen Urquhart is an MA candidate at Brock University.
-He obtained his undergraduate degree in History at Brock University.
-Although his undergraduate and master’s program are done through an English institution, his elementary and high school were at full French schools mainly in the Conseil Scolaire Catholique Mon-Avenir.
-Owen’s experience and education in his formative years has left a big mark on his academic journey.
-This year’s Master’s project will focus on Regulation 17 in Welland.
-As a decent amount of people know, Welland is considered a bastion of Franco-Canadian identity in the province.
-Regulation 17, on the other hand, is very rarely spoken about.
-This order was passed by the Provincial government under the Conservative leadership of Sir James Pliny Whitney starting in the school year 1912-1913.
-The little academia that is done on the subject often focuses on stronger bastions of resistance such as the Battle of the Hatpins or the resistance Beatrice and Diane of Desloges.
-Although these demonstrations are more symbolic than the hardships of the smaller Welland community, the way they were able to not only withstand the discriminatory act despite being outnumbered by an English majority as well as the exponential growth of the community following the dissolution of the act, highlights another important bastion of resistance against the regulation in question. “
+I obtained my undergraduate degree in History at Brock University.
+My elementary and high school educations were at fully French schools.
+My master’s project will focus on Regulation 17 in Welland, considered a bastion of Franco-Canadian identity in Ontario.
+The regulation was passed by the provincial government under Conservative leadership in 1912.
+It made English the sole language of instruction in publicly-funded elementary schools and kept students from being educated in French beyond the first two years of school.
+The little academic research on the subject often focuses on stronger bastions of resistance such as Ottawa, where demonstrations occurred.
+The way residents in the smaller community of Welland were able to withstand the discriminatory act despite being outnumbered by an English majority, as well as the exponential growth of the community following the dissolution of the act, highlights another important bastion of resistance against the regulation.

 Dannita Owusu Afriyie